mmnaseri/spring-data-mock/README.md

         .mock();

 Note that the initial data passed this way will have to have its ID property set, whereas the insertion works like a normal DB would and sets the ID value for you.

+## License

+This project is released under the MIT license.